 • Once boiling, carefully ladle the hot pickling liquid into the jars, dividing it evenly.
 If some of the cucumbers are still sticking out of the top of the jar, uncovered, add a tablespoon or two of hot water to the jars.
 Screw the lids on tight and shake the pickle jars.

-• If planning to make as refrigerator pickles, let the pickles sit at room temperature for one hour, then moved to the refrigerator.
+• If planning to make refrigerator pickles, let the pickles sit at room temperature for one hour, then moved to the refrigerator.
 If planning to can the pickles, follow proper canning procedure at this point.

 • Let the pickles rest at least 48 hours before eating.
 The texture and flavor will improve over the next week.